 The stress of long-distance relationships is real, but there’s an easy way to fix that loneliness.

-Sending a care package is a quick way to bond, no matter how far apart you are.
+Sending a care package, according to Psychology Today, is a quick way to bond, no matter how far apart you are.

 Classic Valentine’s Day care packages could include: